Guide to Transportation in Matsumoto City

 For more details, please visit the Nakamachi Shopping Street website below.

-Here is a guide to convenient parking lots for sightseeing in Matsumoto by car.
+Here is some information on convenient parking lots for sightseeing in Matsumoto by car.

 [Matsumoto City-Operated Parking Lots]